Building

 In some areas of higher Seismic susceptibility, the

-magnitude of this coefficient may change significantly within a short distance.
-Therefore, one
+magnitude of this coefficient may change significantly within a short

-be large or even discontinuous.
-For known job site addresses, the
+even discontinuous.
+For known job site

-geographical coordinates can be obtained from most GPS navigation units or from
+addresses, the geographical coordinates can be obtained from most GPS

-many websites.
+navigation units or from many websites.

 Note: